What is a Traditional Thai Bamboo Tattoo?

 Myth Two - The Traditional Thai Tattoo is a Highly Prized Spiritual & Magic Talisman

-This is correct, but only when referring to the Sak Yant Tattoo, and not the Bamboo Tattoo done at Parlors.
+This is correct, but only when referring to the Sak Yant Tattoo, and not the Bamboo Tattoo done at Thailand Tattoo Parlors.
 Until the advent of modern tattoo parlors, the predominant Tattoos in Thailand were done by Monks and Sak Yant Masters.

 The Sak Yant Tattoos done by Monks and Sak Yant Masters (community spiritual advisors who used to be Monks) were the Traditional Thai Hand Poke Tattoo’s which contained a Blessing from the Magical practitioner to empower them with Spiritual and Magical benefits.